Undoubtedly, the most crucial expertise in offsite SEO lies in mastering the art of anchor text selection.

 Yes, anchor links are good for SEO.
 The anchor text of a backlink is useful for telling the search engines what it is that they’re linking to.
 This helps to establish relevance, which is a ranking factor.

 An empty anchor text occurs when a link is created from an image and no alt tag is specified.

-Nofollow links are used as a signal to Google that you do not want this link to count towards the target website’s backlink profile.
-There are certain circumstances that Google has advised that you use nofollow links, such as links for advertisements.
+You should use nofollow links as a signal to Google that you do not want this link to count towards the target website’s backlink profile.
+There are certain circumstances in which Google has advised that you use nofollow links, such as links for advertisements.

 Thanks for taking a nerdy walk with me down Anchor Text Lane.

 I hope you’ve become aware of the importance of Anchor Text Optimization.